JosiahJack/Citadel/README.md

 3. Launch Citadel.exe if on Windows, or Citadelv#.##.x86_64 on Linux (mark as executable if not already).

 Dev Play Instructions (In Editor):
 DISCLAIMER: Citadel is in-progress.
 That means features may be broken, missing, or not in a final state of polish.

-Also, this means that the game is not in an "installable" state and must be "built" in Unity OR ran inside the Unity editor.
-Also, the github version is always updated after I get to a reasonable "stopping point" for adding to the game.
-This means Github is missing certain features that are actually closed in the Issues list on here (I'll change this at some point where I don't close bugs for instance until after the commit is done for that bug.)
-Continue for your own fun.
+Dependencies for building yourself:
+- Must have [Blender 2.79b](https://download.blender.org/release/Blender2.79/) or later installed and on your system path (happens as a part of the install msi on Windows systems, symlink in /usr/bin/ on Linux can be manually created).
+This is for Unity to be able to import .blend files as .FBX by running blender in the background when first loading the project.
+- Must have [Texture2DArray Importer v1.5.0](https://github.com/pschraut/UnityTexture2DArrayImportPipeline) in order for level geometry to display properly as they use a single material with array texture lookup for a substantial performance gain.

 1. Download the Github repository (or clone it via git).
 2. Install UnityVersion2019.4.35f1 Personal: https://unity3d.com/get-unity/download/archive